rayyan99-red/UBER-Analytics-Dashboard/README.md

 # UBER-Analytics-Dashboard
 ### 1. Project Title / Headline
-A concise, descriptive name for the dashboard.
-Example:
-❄️ Snowy Analytics: Global Ski Resort Insights Dashboard A dynamic, interactive data visualization tool built to explore ski resort data worldwide—focusing on regional comparisons, resort attributes, terrain complexity, and skier suitability.
+🚕 Uber Data Analytics Dashboard – Ride Trends, Revenue Insights & Customer Behavior:
+A dynamic, interactive Power BI dashboard designed to analyze Uber ride data with a focus on trip trends, revenue patterns, customer segments, payment methods, and operational performance.

 ### 2. Short Description / Purpose
-1–2 sentences explaining what the dashboard does and why it exists.

-Example:
-The Snowy Analytics Dashboard is a visually engaging and analytical Power BI report designed to help users explore and compare over 499 ski resorts across 38 countries and 5 continents.
-The dashboard focuses on highlighting major ski resort features like summer skiing availability, night skiing, lift types, and slope difficulty.
-This tool is intended for use by tourism analysts, winter sports enthusiasts, travel companies, and data-driven strategists who seek to understand trends and characteristics of ski resorts globally.
+The Uber Data Analytics Dashboard provides a comprehensive visual analysis of real-world Uber ride data.
+It helps users understand ride frequency, peak travel hours, revenue performance, popular pickup/drop zones, and customer behavior using clean, interactive visuals.
+This dashboard is ideal for data analysts, business strategists, and mobility companies who want deep insights into ride-sharing trends.

 ### 3. Tech Stack
-List the key technologies used to build the dashboard.

-Example:
-The dashboard was built using the following tools and technologies:<br>
+List the key technologies used to build the dashboard The dashboard was built using the following tools and technologies:<br>
 •	📊 Power BI Desktop – Main data visualization platform used for report creation.<br>
 •	📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data.<br>